The Québec maritime Blog

 5 days | 720 km (450 mi.) | from Tadoussac to Baie-Johan-Beetz

-On our bird-watching itinerary in Côte-Nord, you will find many renowned observation sites to explore.
+On our bird-watching itinerary in Côte-Nord, you’ll find many renowned observation sites to explore.
 For example, the sand dunes in Tadoussac are a great place to watch thousands of raptors during their fall migration.
 In addition, Parc Nature de Pointe-aux-Outardes is a world-renowned bird-watching site: 255 bird species have been identified in the nature park, which also offers exciting interpretive activities.
 Take the experience to the next level by sleeping like a bird in one of the park’s giant birdhouses!
 Corossol Island, in the Sept Îles Archipelago, is a migratory bird sanctuary recognized for the diversity and abundance of the species it protects.
 During an excursion in a kayak or sightseeing boat, you may spot razorbills, black guillemots and common murres.
 On the last day of your trip, visit the Mingan Archipelago National Park Reserve, which is one of the rare places in Québec where you can observe Atlantic puffins, a fascinating bird species also known as sea parrots.

 Îles de la Madeleine